 Section VI.
-The Congress shall allocate all funds that are designed for student organizations, by the Doane College administration in an allocation meeting once a year, distributing funds for each upcoming semester.
+The Congress shall allocate all funds that are designed for student organizations, by the Doane University administration in an allocation meeting once a year, distributing funds for each upcoming semester.
 Emergency fund requests may be made to the Congress any time throughout the semester.

 Section VII.
 Organizations may appeal their reallocations.

 Section VIII.
 The Congress shall have the right to review and approve the constitutions of all clubs and organizations seeking official campus recognition.
 Constitutions will be approved by a simple majority of the Congress.
 Constitutions will be forwarded to the Congress after the VP for Student Leadership has determined that the group has completed the procedures for recognition.
 Any club or organization which fails to gain the approval of the Student Congress shall have the right to appeal the decision to the VP for Student Leadership.

 Section IX The Student Congress shall have the right to oversee all recognized student organizations and clubs.
 This responsibility includes monitoring the groups’ activities to determine the active or inactive status of the group.